 If you have ever run into such issues with your theme, but the support team didn't help you resolve the issue then you should consider replacing your old theme with one of the best WordPress themes.

 In this way

-I've shared everything I did to fix this problem just to help and teach the people who are also facing the same problem as my client did.
+I've shared everything I did to fix this problem just to help and teach the people like you who are also facing the same problem as my client did.

-So if you found this tutorial helpful then please don't forget to share it with your friends, also you can share your feedback or concern in the comment section if you have any.
+So if you found this tutorial helpful, then please don't forget to share it with your colleagues and community in order to help them as well.
+Also, feel free to share your feedback or concerns in the comment section if you have any.